vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-creating-a-new-custom-page.md

 }
 ```

-To learn more about how the Flex Layout works, access its [documentation](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-flex-layout).
+For more information, refer to the [Flex Layout](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-flex-layout) documentation.

 ### Creating the new page's path